Discover Swiss Financial Secrets That Maximize Your Money!

 So, this license is a limited banking license.
 But this new license is supposed to be easier to obtain than a standard banking license.

 Another difference is that there is no security deposit protection.
 If the bank goes bankrupt, the money is not protected up to 100’000 CHF like other banks.
-On the other hand, this does not matter since they will directly store your cash in the SNB.
+On the other hand, this does not matter since they will store your cash directly in the SNB.
 So, security should be fine.

 Yapeal Fees